Feroze Gandhi

-Feroze Gandhi (born Feroze Jehangir Ghandy;

-12 September 1912 – 8 September 1960) was an Indian freedom fighter, politician and journalist.

-Gandhi published the newspapers The National Herald and The Navjivan.
-He served as a member of the provincial parliament between 1950 and 1952, and later a member of the Lok Sabha, the Lower House of India's parliament.

-Gandhi's wife, Indira Nehru (daughter of Jawaharlal Nehru, the first Prime Minister of India), and their elder son Rajiv were both prime ministers of India.
+Feroze Jehangir Gandhi (12 September 1912 – 8 September 1960) was an Indian independence activist, politician and journalist.
+He served as a member of the provincial parliament between 1950 and 1952, and later a member of the Lok Sabha, the Lower house of Indian parliament.
+He published The National Herald and The Navjivan newspapers.
+His wife, Indira Gandhi (daughter of Jawaharlal Nehru, the first Prime Minister of India), and their elder son Rajiv Gandhi were both prime ministers of India.
+He was a member of Indian National Congress.

-Early life
+Early life and education

-Feroze Jehangir Ghandy was born on 12 September 1912 to a Parsi family at the Tehmulji Nariman Hospital in the Fort district of Bombay; his parents, Jehangir Faredoon Ghandy and Ratimai (née Commissariat), lived in Nauroji Natakwala Bhawan in Khetwadi Mohalla in Bombay.
-His father Jahangir was a marine engineer working for Killick Nixon and was later promoted as a warrant engineer.
-Feroze was the youngest of the five children with two brothers Dorab and Faridun Jehangir, and two sisters, Tehmina Kershashp and Aloo Dastur.
+Feroze Gandhi was born on 12 September 1912 to a Parsi family at the Tehmulji Nariman Hospital in the Fort district of Bombay; his parents, Jehangir Faredoon Gandhi and Ratimai (née Commissariat), lived in Nauroji Natakwala Bhawan in Khetwadi Mohalla in Bombay.
+His father Jehangir was a marine engineer working for Killick Nixon and was later promoted as a warrant engineer.

+Feroze was the youngest of the five children with two brothers Dorab and Faridun Jehangir, and two sisters, Tehmina Kershasp and Aloo Dastur.
 The family had migrated to Bombay from Bharuch (now in South Gujarat) where their ancestral home, which belonged to his grandfather, still exists in Kotpariwad.

 In the early 1920s, after the death of his father, Feroze and his mother moved to Allahabad to live with his unmarried maternal aunt, Shirin Commissariat, a surgeon at the city's Lady Dufferin Hospital.

-He attended the Vidya Mandir High School and then graduated from the British-staffed Ewing Christian College.
+Feroze attended the Vidya Mandir High School, and then the British-staffed Ewing Christian College, Prayagraj.
+Later, in 1935, he went to London to complete his education at the London School of Economics and obtained a B.Sc. degree.